-There were no financing activities during the nine month period ended September 30, 2013.
+There were no financing activities during the year ended December 31, 2013.

-For the nine month period ended September 30, 2012 and the year ended December 31, 2012, financing activities were comprised of an option exercise that generated \$30,000.
+For the year ended December 31, 2012, financing activities were comprised of an option exercise that generated \$30,000.

 The Company evaluates possible financing activities on an ongoing basis taking into account the Company's short and long term budgets in respect of its projects and working capital requirements, as well as the availability and costs associated with raising additional capital.